Snap & Share: Take Great Vacation Photos

 Everyone loves to show off pictures of their vacation—and a photo album is the best way to relive a great one.
 You worked hard to get there, so make sure you’re prepared to capture special moments.
 Here are some tips for keeping vacation memories alive.

-The first step toward shooting great vacation photos comes before you leave home: Familiarize yourself with your camera.
+The first step toward shooting great vacation photos comes before you leave home: Familiarise yourself with your camera.
 Camera controls can be daunting for newbies, so read the manual carefully and give special attention to the function of each control.
 Aim to be able to select the right setting and make adjustments quickly if a shot doesn’t come out the way you expected.
 You don’t want to be learning how to use your camera while the perfect shot is slipping away before your eyes.

 One of the most common types of vacation photo is a group shot filled with friends, family and travel companions.
 Once you’re at the place you want to shoot—the beach, an amusement park, a campground— think about how the background should appear.
 You need a location large enough for your group that also provides visual interest.
 A forest may seem interesting, but if you can only see a few bare tree trunks behind your family, you might be better off relocating to a hilltop or a nearby stream.